 Friendly fraudster

 Be cautious about accepting help from strangers online, especially when setting up a personal wallet or opening your VALR or any exchange accounts, as it can seriously compromise your security and finances.
 Sometimes, bad actors might offer assistance and use screen sharing software to trick you or guide you in making transactions.
-Even if they seem nice, it's best to be sceptical and only get help from trusted sources like family or long-time friends, ideally in person.
-These bad actors often ask you to share screenshots while they guide you through verifying your account and other actions.

 Fake or misleading credentials

-Be careful and a bit skeptical when people show credentials, images, or testimonies to prove the success of investment opportunities or payouts, as these can be easily faked.
+Be careful and a bit skeptical when people show credentials, images, or video testimonies to prove the success of investment opportunities or payouts, as these can be easily faked.
 Even if they show identity documents to prove they're legit, those documents might be stolen.
 Approach claims of investment success cautiously and reach out to VALR for help in verifying their authenticity if you're unsure.

 Impersonation & phishing Scams

 Keep an eye out for situations where someone might pretend to be reputable companies like VALR, our employees, your bank, or even famous personalities.
 Sometimes, even family members or friends could be impersonated if their social media accounts get hacked.
 Always use official VALR channels for communication, like customer support emails ending with "@valr.com" or our official social media accounts and partners.
-Be cautious of any messages from other email addresses or social media profiles claiming to be VALR or affiliated with us, especially if they mention an investment or trading opportunity, fees owed, or profits.
-If the promised returns on your investment seem too good to be true, they probably are.

 Fake trading websites